 Chick-Please!
 If you don't love falafel you ain't been doing it right.
-In this recipe we show you how to make homemade falafel drizzled in none other than south London's finest hot sauce Slow Richie's.
+In this recipe we show you how to make homemade falafel drizzled in south London's finest hot sauce, Slow Richie's.

 What you need...